Knowledge base

 Mail List/SL-Develalready exists in your inbox. - Check that the script correctly modifies the subject of emails to add or adjust the prefix if necessary.

-This guide explains how to create a "catchall" type email address on a Mail Service.
+This guide explains how to create a "catchall" type email address on a Service Mail.

 âš Available with: